BobbyFlay/bobbystemper.github.com/_posts/2020-03-25-how-to-build-a-portfolio-website-for-technical-marketers.md

 * Update site-defaul social media images
 * Update Title, Description, Feature Image for all pages, posts, projects, etc. Even your thank-you & 404 pages!
 * Create a Google Search Console account
-* Link Google Search Console to Google Analytics
+* Link Google Search Console to Google Analytics using preferred verification method.
+GTM should be very easy if you have that setup already.
+* Generate a sitemap.xml file which lives at `domain.com/sitemap.xml`

 ## Helpful Git Commands